 There are two different types of facial recognition – fiducial recognition and pixel detection.

 In fiducial recognition, the software measures the dimensions of different facial features.
 Examples include the distance between the eyes, the width of the nose, the length of the jawline, or even the shape of the cheekbones.

 Pixel detection analyzes the pixels in an image and compares them to a database of appearance generalizations (i.e. age, sex, etc.).

-Both methods collect biometric data from a person’s face and facial expression and use this to identify and/or verify the identity of the person in the photo.
+Both methods collect biometric data from a person’s face and facial expression, then face recognition online free tools use this data to identify and/or verify the identity of the person in the photo.

 Paired with artificial intelligence and machine learning, face recognition technology has become more and more accurate, and now can even work with incredible accuracy in real-time – at least in certain demographics.

 A reverse face search, or a face recognition search, is the process of uploading a photo into a search engine, like a face search engine, to find similar images.
 This can be anything from people to car parts to plant IDs.